cresset-template/cresset/README.md

 6. `make ls` shows all Docker Compose services, both active and inactive.
 7. `make run` is used for debugging.
 Containers are removed on exit.
    If a service fails to start, use it to find the error.
+8. `make build-only` builds the Docker image from the Dockerfile without starting the service.
+   It exists to help publish images to container registries.

 ### Tips